upura/academic-kickstart/content/projects/jobs/index.md

 ## 2017-10-01 ~ 2017-12-31

-- Operation and development of database services (Java, Javascript)
+- Operation and development of database services (Java, JavaScript)

 ## 2018-01-01 ~ 2019-03-31